 Over the milenia, a whole gallery of rocks here in AlUla has been sculpted by wind and water.
 The most well-known and visited is Elephant Rock, also known as Jabal Alfil.
-Standing 52 meters tall, it has been shaped by the forces of nature to resemble an elephant with its trunk touching the ground.
+Standing at 52 meters tall, it has been shaped by the forces of nature to resemble an elephant with its trunk touching the ground.
 There is a sunken cafe for visitors to admire the mighty rock especially beautiful after sunset when the giant rock gets lit up.

 Aerial view of the rock formations of the area from my helicopter ride